Admissions and Open Days

-Every October we are delighted that prospective students and their parents/carers join us for our open evening.
+Every autumn we are delighted that prospective students and their parents/carers join us for our open evening.
 This is in readiness for the application deadline with Leeds City Council at the end of October.

 At our open evening you will be able to hear from our Headteacher; see science and food technology demonstrations; experience art, I.T. and music workshops; sample food from the diner; tour the school and meet with students and staff.

 We hope you can join us to see how wonderful our school is.

 Horsforth School regulates its own admissions in accordance with the National Schools Admissions Code and the School Admissions Appeals Code and we coordinate with the Schools Admissions Department of Leeds City Council.
 Leeds City Council manages our admissions and appeals, you can find out further information about this here.

 If you are wishing to transfer your child to this or another Secondary School, please apply online to Leeds City Council’s Admissions Department.